Cambridge-Hands-On-Science/Experiments/Experiments/Other/Outdoors.md

 ### **Hazard**: Crowds

-**Description**: There will be a queue of people nearby, and people walking in and out of the area, posing a risk of being bumped into / invading experiment spaces.
+**Description**: There may be a queue of people nearby, and people walking in and out of the area, posing a risk of being bumped into / invading experiment spaces.

 **Affected People**: All (mainly visitors)